Dogs and

 What is being done to replace and reduce the use of dogs?

-EU Directive 2010/63, on the protection of animals used in scientific procedures, took effect in Member States on 1 January 2013.
-Since then the Directive has improved animal welfare standards and mandated the application of Replacement, Reduction and Refinement (‘3Rs’) of research animals, across the EU.
+EU Directive 2010/63, on the protection of animals used in scientific procedures, took effect in Member States on 1 January 2013 and since then the Directive has improved animal welfare standards and enforced the application of the 3Rs (Replacement, Reduction and Refinement) when using research animals, across the EU.

 -

 In tests to assess the toxicity of drugs, regulations typically require both a rodent (mice or rat) and a non-rodent species, with the latter commonly being dogs, pigs or monkeys.
-An initiative led by the UK National Centre for the 3Rs (NC3Rs), in collaboration with the pharmaceutical industry, has found evidence that for certain biological drug molecules, such as monoclonal antibodies, only a rodent may need to be used in toxicity tests, which could reduce the use of dogs as the secondary test animal for this purpose – monoclonal antibodies are commonly used biological therapies, sometimes developed from animals, and work as part of the body’s immune system to detect and eliminate foreign material, such as viruses.
+However, in an initiative led by the UK National Centre for the 3Rs (NC3Rs), in collaboration with the pharmaceutical industry, evidence has been found that for certain biological drug molecules, such as monoclonal antibodies, only a rodent may need to be used in toxicity tests.
+This could reduce the use of dogs as the secondary test animal for this purpose – monoclonal antibodies are commonly used biological therapies, sometimes developed from animals, and work as part of the body’s immune system to detect and eliminate foreign material, such as viruses.

 -